Skeeter-Valentine/Burger-Builder/README.md

+***Gif of app in action in my portfolio!***

+Burger Builder

+A dynamic app for putting together and ordering a burger at a restaurant.
+Includes pricing, ingredients, checkout module, and sidebar.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>